 As for my hotel recommendations; my personal favorite is still Art Nouveau Palace hotel where I stayed during my last trip to Prague.
 It was convenient to sites and public transportation.
 Art Nouveau Palace Hotel offers very high-quality amenities and service for a very reasonable price.
 I will most definitely stay there again.

 Regardless of where you stay in Prague, this city will amaze you.
-Further information on Prague can be found in my articles on Guide to Prague and Things to See in Prague.
+Further information on Prague can be found in my articles on Guide to Prague and Things to Do in Prague.